MicrosoftDocs/win32/desktop-src/IndexSrv/getting-started.md

 ---
 title: Getting Started
 description: Getting Started
-ms.assetid: '92c5bb27-f853-488d-8325-739a3403e37f'
+ms.assetid: 92c5bb27-f853-488d-8325-739a3403e37f
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Getting Started

 > [!Note]
 > Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
 Instead, use [Windows Search](https://msdn.microsoft.com/library/windows/desktop/aa965362) for client side search and [Microsoft Search Server Express]( http://go.microsoft.com/fwlink/p/?linkid=258445) for server side search.

 To get started quickly, you can select the most appropriate category and follow the suggestions in the corresponding reference.
 There is considerable overlap of applicable information in these sections, and eventually you might want to look through more than one.